 If your dog once again has not eaten his meal within 15 minutes, take it away.

 Once dinner time rolls around, your dog will have gone a whole day without eating.
-By this time, your dog will be getting quite hungry and realise that he isn’t getting anything else.
+By this time, your dog will be getting quite hungry and realize that he isn’t getting anything else.

 You dog will be left with one choice:

 To eat his food!

 This method works because no healthy dog will starve itself.
 Your pup will gladly eat a meal that he doesn’t enjoy if there is no alternative – it beats a grumbling tummy!

 Oh, and don’t worry about your dog going hungry.
 Generally, most dogs can go a few days without eating.